Naylor hits 2-run single in 10th as Guardians beat Cubs 8-6 after blowing 4-run lead in 9th

 Cody Bellinger hit a sacrifice fly to tie it at 6 before Seiya Suzuki grounded out to end the inning.

-A game originally set to start at 1:20 p.m. got pushed back in the morning to 4:05.
-The teams then waited an additional 1 hour, 55 minutes, before the first pitch — all that after Saturday’s game was delayed nearly three hours.
+A game originally set to begin at 1:20 p.m. got pushed back in the morning to 4:05.
+The teams then waited an additional 1 hour, 55 minutes, before the first pitch — all after Saturday’s game was delayed nearly three hours.

 Giménez hit a two-run homer in the third, then doubled and scored in a three-run fifth against Chicago starter Jameson Taillon that made it 6-0.